Do installment loans build credit? Yes — here’s how

 Perhaps the most valuable way installment loans can help boost your credit score is by allowing you to develop a history of making regular, on-time payments.

 “Thirty-five percent of your FICO score is your payment record.
-This is the single largest factor,” says Mike Sullivan, Director of Education at the nonprofit financial counseling agency Take Charge America.
+This is the single largest factor,” says Mike Sullivan, a personal finance consultant with Take Charge America, a national nonprofit credit counseling and debt management agency.
 “Because installment loans require regular payments, on-time performance will enhance your score.”

-One way of staying consistent with your payments is by signing up for autopay.
-This will ensure that your payment is always submitted by your due date.
+One way to consistently pay on time is signing up for autopay.
+This will ensure your payment is always submitted by your due date.
 Some lenders offer a rate discount when you select this option.

 Diversifies credit mix